-🧔🏻♂️ How do I respond if he does not want the baby? — Take the Test
+🧔🏻♂️ How do I respond if my boyfriend wants me to get an abortion? — Take the Test

-- Pregnant, but he does not want the baby?
+- Pregnant, but your partner doesn't want the baby?
 Our counseling experience shows that 1 in 3 women consider abortion for this reason.

 - His rebuff could stem from the fact that he is still in shock, does not perceive himself as a dad yet, or is focused solely on rational concerns.
 He may also have a harder time adjusting to the idea since he has no physical sensation of the pregnancy.